Earl Nelson

 Earl Nelson, of Trafalgar and of Merton in the County of Surrey, is a title in the Peerage of the United Kingdom.
-It was created on 20 November 1805 for the Rev. William Nelson, 2nd Baron Nelson, one month after the death of his younger brother Vice-Admiral Horatio Nelson, 1st Viscount Nelson, the famous naval hero of the Napoleonic Wars and victor of the Battle of Trafalgar of 21 October 1805 (during which he was killed in action).
-The title is extant, the present holder being Simon Nelson, 10th Earl Nelson, who has an heir apparent.
-The family seat of Trafalgar House in Wiltshire (also known as Standlynch Park) was sold in 1948 by Edward Nelson, 5th Earl Nelson.
+It was created on 20 November 1805 for The Rev. The 2nd Baron Nelson, one month after the death of his younger brother, Vice-Admiral The 1st Viscount Nelson, the famous naval hero of the Napoleonic Wars and victor of the Battle of Trafalgar of 21 October 1805 (during which he was killed in action).
+The title is extant, the present holder being Simon, 10th Earl Nelson, who has an heir apparent.
+The family seat of Trafalgar House in Wiltshire (also known as Standlynch Park) was sold in 1948 by Edward, 5th Earl Nelson.

 History

 The title was created on 20 November 1805 for the Reverend William Nelson, 2nd Baron Nelson, who was a son of the Reverend Edmund Nelson (1722–1802) and an elder brother of Horatio Nelson.
 The Nelson family had been settled in Norfolk for many generations, and the Reverend Edmund Nelson was Rector of Hillborough and of Burnham Thorpe in that county.
-He married Catherine Suckling, whose maternal grandmother Mary was the sister of both the 1st Earl of Orford and the 1st Baron Walpole of Wolterton.
+He married Catherine Suckling, whose maternal grandmother Mary was the sister of both the 1st Earl of Orford and the 1st Baron Walpole.
 Their fifth but third-surviving son was the renowned naval commander Horatio Nelson.

-After defeating the French at the Battle of the Nile in 1798, Horatio Nelson was raised to the Peerage of Great Britain on 6 November 1798 as Baron Nelson, of the Nile, and of Burnham Thorpe in the County of Norfolk, with normal remainder to the heirs male of his body.
-In 1799, he was created Duke of Bronte (Italian: Duca di Bronte), of the Kingdom of Sicily, by King Ferdinand III of Sicily, which title he was given royal sanction to use in Britain.
+After defeating the French at the Battle of the Nile in 1798, Horatio Nelson was raised to the Peerage of Great Britain on 6 October 1798 as Baron Nelson, of the Nile, and of Burnham Thorpe in the County of Norfolk, with normal remainder to the heirs male of his body.
+In 1799, he was created Duke of Bronte (Italian: Duca di Bronte) by King Ferdinando III of Sicily, which title he was given royal sanction to use in Britain.

-After defeating the Danish fleet at the Battle of Copenhagen in April 1801, Nelson was further honoured when he was made Viscount Nelson, of the Nile, and of Burnham Thorpe in the County of Norfolk, with normal remainder to the heirs male of his body, on 22 May 1801.
+After defeating the Danish fleet at the Battle of Copenhagen in April 1801, Lord Nelson was further honoured when he was made Viscount Nelson, of the Nile, and of Burnham Thorpe in the County of Norfolk, with normal remainder to the heirs male of his body, on 22 May 1801.
 On 18 August of the same year, he was created Baron Nelson, of the Nile, and of Hilborough in the County of Norfolk, with remainder, in default of male issue of his own, to his father and the heirs male of his body, and failing them to the heirs male of the body severally and successively of his sisters Susannah Bolton and Catherine Matcham.
 Both titles were in the Peerage of the United Kingdom.

-Nelson was killed at the Battle of Trafalgar on 21 October 1805.
+Viscount Nelson was killed at the Battle of Trafalgar on 21 October 1805.
 Since he had no legitimate children, the barony of 1798 and the viscountcy became extinct upon his death.